Medicare Essentials

 Part C =

-- How it works: A private company manages your coverage instead of the government.
+- Private companies manage your coverage instead of the government.

 Part D =

-Because there are dozens of private plans available, Helpha Health recommends using the official drug-finder tool to match a plan to your specific prescriptions.
+Use the Helpha drug-finder tool to match a plan to your specific prescriptions.

 - Long-term custodial care (nursing homes)